Mastering Notion Tags: A Guide to Effective Tag Usage

 What Are Tags in Notion?

 Tags in Notion are labels that you assign to your content to group related information together.
 They are highly customizable and work best when used within a database as a Multi-select property (often referred to simply as tags).
 You can use tags to represent subjects, projects, priorities, and more.
-Notion lets you assign colors to tags, ensuring they’re visually distinct and tailored to your workflow.
+Notion now supports additional customization options, which include improved color palettes and integration with linked databases, ensuring that tags are visually distinct and tailored to your workflow.

 How to Create Tags in Notion

-• Choose a color for the tag if desired, making it stand out.
+- Choose a color for the tag if desired to make it stand out.

 Organizing Content with Tags